alexandrekaihara/lst2.0/README.md

 ```

 ### Setting IP into nodes
-To set the IP into the nodes you must pass the IP address, its network mask and the reference to the node that it is connected to.
-The network mask is an integer that represents the network mask, for example, the network mask '255.255.255.0' correspond to 24.
+To set the IP into the nodes you must pass the IP address, its network mask, and the reference to the node to that it is connected.
+The network mask is an integer that represents the network mask, for example, the network mask '255.255.255.0' corresponds to 24.

 ```
 h1.setIp('10.0.0.1', 24, s1)